sillycowvalley/TTLSim/Data/Circuits/8080-ish CPU/Documentation/8080A_instruction_set.md

 many T-states it takes, what the bus looks like, and how many clock phases there are is our business.

-**Target implementation:** register file module + counter module + a 16-bit '181 ALU, clocked from the Blinky clock module.
+**Target implementation:** register file module + a 16-bit '181 ALU, clocked from the Blinky clock module, plus PC/SP holding registers and a memory subsystem still to be chosen (see Open questions).

 ---